Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 iced water, you don’t need to buy expensive bottled water.
 If you know that a birthday is coming up, you can buy a

-44. Cook ahead.
+gift on sale instead of spending more at the last minute. - Cook ahead.
 If you have one free day a week (or even a month), cook food in big batches and freeze in dinner-sized

 portions.
 I don’t do this all the time, but I have done it and it saves money (buying big can often save) as well as